 - Service classification and basic business and technical architecture.

 To speed the elimination of poverty by coordinating a global community that builds, supports, and uses best in class technologies which can be free and open source that enables financial service providers to more effectively and efficiently deliver responsible financial services to the world’s 2 billion poor and unbanked.
-The correlation between income and access to formal financial services is still very strong; however, this landscape is now changing with incumbents and mobile/internet innovators now integrating with the main-stream banking system & support through central banks relaxed regulatory frameworks i.e self regulation upto an extend by FinTech service providers.
+The correlation between income and access to formal financial services is still very strong; however, this landscape is now changing with incumbents and mobile/internet innovators now integrating with the mainstream banking system & support through central banks relaxed regulatory frameworks i.e self-regulation up to an extent by FinTech service providers.
 Baap is coming soon.

-Simply ensuring that all consumers have access to basic banking services or operative wallet/account will give a huge success for Finclusion to start with but second part as defined in definition will take to long way.
+Simply ensuring that all consumers have access to basic banking services or operative wallet/account will give a huge success for Finclusion to start with but second part as defined in definition will take to a long way.
 This basic requirement needs to be supported by minimum standards.
-In order to measure the fair treatment given or not given to basic banking services account holder; criteria like functions and features available, charges taken out of basic account/wallet consumer, time taken to process applications, barriers to account opening and how the consumer is treated afterwards.
+In order to measure the fair treatment given or not given to basic banking services account holder; criteria like functions and features available charges taken out of basic account/wallet consumer, a time taken to process applications, barriers to account opening and how the consumer is treated afterwards.

 Sadly rest of banks in Africa seems to be laggards begging to be disrupted.
-Biggest disappointed news, which came recently, in which one of the largest, capable and very well funded bank whom I just simply love to use for my personal banking needs; they declared their plan to move out of African continent is a real set back.
+Biggest disappointing news, which came recently, in which one of the largest, capable and very well funded bank whom I just simply love to use for my personal banking needs; they declared their plan to move out of African continent is a real set back.
 The bottom line is that no one has figured out a sustainable business model because the cost of delivering services is high and the end client’s needs are not simple, they are varying and complex, just often more “micro” sized.
-In many countries world wide, and even in those with less burdensome regulatory and other resource costs, traditional banks have just not figured out how to make this work for them.
+In many countries worldwide, and even in those with less burdensome regulatory and other resource costs, traditional banks have just not figured out how to make this work for them.
 You need to either force it through regulation and subsidy or have specialised “micro” institutions.

-I remember very vividly making some presentation in Indonesia and in some African countries to banks about Financial inclusion and mobile financial services trying to convince them (then) to convert 100 year old mind of traditional banking or transactional banking to bank of today, bank of today’s need & bank of every consumer & their needs but unfortunately most of them kept sleeping through out the presentation and I am sure some other guys in corridors over heard and took forwards.
+I remember very vividly making some presentation in Indonesia and in some African countries to banks about Financial inclusion and mobile financial services trying to convince them (then) to convert 100 year old mind of traditional banking or transactional banking to bank of today, bank of today’s need & bank of every consumer & their needs but unfortunately most of them kept sleeping throughout the presentation and I am sure some other guys in corridors overheard and took forwards.
 Both can coexist of course, but just waiting for the business case to make sense for large and very complex often-multinational banks doesn’t work.

-Conclusion – If we look back at how technology has moved on in the last five years, and how collaboration between banks, MNO’s and Fintech; surely the smart choice.
-Better data collection and analytics inform more accurate customer segmentation and human-centered product design, such as clearer user interfaces or targeted alerts and notices to consumers.
-Fact or truth is its very difficult to find an ideal emissary for the financial inclusion message in the first place.
+Conclusion – If we look back at how technology has moved on in the last five years, and how collaboration between banks, MNO’s and FinTech; surely the smart choice.
+Better data collection and analytics inform more accurate customer segmentation and human-centred product design, such as clearer user interfaces or targeted alerts and notices to consumers.
+Fact or truth is it’s very difficult to find an ideal emissary for the financial inclusion message in the first place.
 Analysts and investors of big bank brands had long been critical of decisions to be taken or not be taken to go down-market, fearing that it would dilute the specific company’s affluent-focused brand.
-Once true believers of Financial inclusion are gone, the writing may already have been on the wall but hopefully this setback won’t deter other major players from embracing the challenges and potential of the low-income market indeed.
+Once true believers of Financial inclusion are gone, the writing may already have been on the wall but hopefully, this setback won’t deter other major players from embracing the challenges and potential of the low-income market indeed.

 ======================= About the Author ===================

 Read about Author at: About Me

 Thank you all, for spending your time reading this post.
-Please share your feedback/comments/ critics / agreements or disagreement / remark for more details about posts, subjects and relevance please read the disclaimer.
+Please share your feedback/comments/ or critics.
+For more details about posts, subjects and relevance please read the disclaimer.